godotengine/godot-docs/classes/class_csgshape3d.rst

 | *Getter*  | is_using_collision()     |
 +-----------+--------------------------+

 Adds a collision shape to the physics engine for our CSG shape.
 This will always act like a static body.
 Note that the collision shape is still active even if the CSG shape itself is hidden.
+See also :ref:`collision_mask<class_CSGShape3D_property_collision_mask>` and :ref:`collision_priority<class_CSGShape3D_property_collision_priority>`.

 Method Descriptions
 -------------------